 • Automated guided vehicles: planning methods and navigation by sensor-based cloud

-Joachim Getto is the Head of logistics digitalization business models and Associate Partner at Camelot with more than 20 years of experience in Logistics and Supply Chain Management as plant manager and management consultant.
+Joachim Getto is the Director, TM & Digital Logistics at BearingPoint with more than 20 years of experience in Logistics and Supply Chain Management as plant manager and management consultant.
 Joachim combines applied business thinking with a strong technological background and accounts for research activities about the contribution of artificial intelligence to supply chain efficiency.
 He has expert knowledge in developing global IT strategies and IT system architectures and conducted multiple projects in the field of operational excellence in transport and warehouse management with close interrelation to production planning and execution.
 Joachim has done research about the contribution of machine learning to supply chain efficiency and is the author of numerous studies and articles on logistics and supply chain trends and speaker at conferences as well as a lecturer at universities.

 Kai Pfeiffer, born in 1976, studied Electrical Engineering at the University of Technology Darmstadt from 1996 till 2001.
 He finished his Diploma thesis on a three-dimensional measurement of vehicles based on laser scanners in December 2001.
 Since 2002 he joined the department robot systems at Fraunhofer IPA.
 Since 2007 he is leading the group for service robots for commercial and industrial applications.
 He finished his PhD thesis “Autonomous Sensor Probes for Mobile Surveillance Robots and their Deployment Strategies” in January 2014.
 His main research interests lie in the field of cloud-based navigation systems.